 Coding: codes: how they are used and calculated: issuing and amending a tax code

 Note.
-From 6 April 2016 the Scottish Government will be responsible for setting their own income tax rates for basic, higher and additional rate bands.
-Where the Scottish rate of income tax is applicable it will include an S prefix to the tax code.
+From 6 April 2016 the Scottish Government became responsible for setting its own rates of income Tax.
+Where the Scottish rate of income tax is applicable we will include an S prefix to the tax code.
 The total rate for Scottish taxpayers is the amount of income tax a Scottish taxpayer will pay on their non-savings and non-dividend income.

 HMRC is responsible for identifying if an individual is a resident of Scotland and entitled to the Scottish rate of income tax.

 Further information on the Scottish rates of income tax is given at PAYE100035